 It’s also important to consult a lawyer if you’re diagnosed with retinal damage from taking Elmiron.

-Schmidt & Clark lawyers have years of experience filing claims against large corporations, and we can help you with your Elmiron lawsuits.
+Schmidt & Clark, LLP lawyers have years of experience filing claims against large corporations, and we can help you with your Elmiron lawsuits.

-The sooner you contact us, the better your chances of getting damages.
+The sooner you contact us, the better your chances of getting damaged.
 Contact us for a free consultation today.